bham-carpentries/git-novice-python-ci/index.md

 root: .
 ---

-Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it is possible to send their next planetary lander to Mars.
-They want to be able to work on the plans at the same time, but they have run into problems doing this in the past.
-If they take turns, each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth things will be lost, overwritten, or duplicated.
+You might be a researcher, PhD student or something else that has to work with software.
+You'll often have to work on a set of software or documents in collaboration with other people, often at the same time.
+If you do this naively, like working on Dropbox, or Google Drive, you can often run into problems.
+If you take it in turns, you end up taking a lot of time waiting to finish.
+Working on your own copies and then e-mailing changes back and forth is inelegant and can lead to things being lost, overwritten or duplicated.

-A colleague suggests using [version control]({{ page.root }}/reference/#version-control) to manage their work.
+A way of working around this is to use [version control]({{ page.root }}/reference/#version-control) to manage your work.
 Version control is better than mailing files back and forth:

 *   Nothing that is committed to version control is ever lost, unless you work really, really hard at it.
 Since all old versions of